MicrosoftDocs/fabric-docs/docs/data-engineering/load-data-lakehouse.md

 ### Notebook code

 You can use available Spark libraries to connect to a data source directly, load data to data frame and then save it in a lakehouse.
-This is the most open way to load data in the lakehouse that is fully managed by the user code.
+It's the most open way to load data in the lakehouse that user code is fully managing.

 ## Considerations when choosing approach to load data